Schoolhouse at Truxton Canyon Training School

 educate Indian children in environments entirely foreign from their own.
-The architecture expressed the intent on the part of the federal government to separate a student from his or her family and culture and to provide basic skills for earning a living away from the reservation."
+The architecture expressed the intent on the part of the federal government to separate a student from their family and culture and to provide basic skills for earning a living away from the reservation."

 The school operated from 1903 until 1937.
 At the time of its NRHP nomination it was owned by the Hualapai Indian nation, which had plans to renovate the building.

-Student Education
+Student education

 The schools first year of operation they enrolled approximately 88 students in 1901.
 The first two years of operation there was no main schoolhouse until, the brick main schoolhouse, was completed in 1903.
 Courses would begin in the new building in the fall and the enrollment of students would then be 150 students.
 The female student population of the school worked towards skills that would be useful for jobs that involved beadwork as well as laundering.
 The male student population were educated in classes that would help them get jobs in industrial fields.
 The students would spend half of their school day working around the schoolhouse with chores such as cooking, laundering, and washing as well as agricultural jobs as well.
 The students were separated by gender and educated in order to support the modern American view of the nuclear family by allowing the female students to perform housework and the male students learn trades.

 The students would then spend the other half participating in regular studies and vocational trainings.
 A lot of the Native American children would at first struggle to learn at a regular pace because the classes and teachers all taught the students in English and the students were not allowed to speak their native languages.
 The curriculum had many military-like aspects which was undergone by the Principal, these would include military drills such as falling in formation like a regime, standing at attention, or marching from class and to meals.